AIRAM-023/Student-Portal/README.md

 - AI-generated summaries for uploaded study materials
 - Smart dashboard with learning insights
 - Clean, responsive UI using HTML/CSS
+- The admin dashboard functionality is partially implemented
 - Backend logic using **Ruby on Rails**
 - Database integration for storing student, course, and AI content